warbe-maker/VBA-Message/README.md

 ```

 ### Interfaces
-The alternative implementation  comes with three functions (in module _mMsg_) which are the interface to the UserForm _fMsg_ and return the clicked reply _Button_ value to the caller.
+The module _mMsg_ provides three interfaces to the UserForm _fMsg_ and return the clicked reply _Button_ value to the caller.

 #### _Box_ (see [example](#simple-message))
 Pretty MsgBox alike, displays a single message with any number of line breaks, with up to 7 reply _buttons_ in up to 7 rows in any order.
 ##### Syntax
 ```
 mMsg.Box prompt[, buttons][, title]